aserowy/tmux.nvim/README.md

 		-- sync registers *, +, unnamed, and 0 till 9 from tmux in advance
 		enable = false,

-		-- yanks (and deletes) will get redirected to system clipboard -- by tmux
+		-- TMUX >= 3.2: yanks (and deletes) will get redirected to system -- clipboard by tmux
 		redirect_to_clipboard = false,

 		-- offset controls where register sync starts